1. Beat the Heat

 9. Get Campy

 With acres upon acres of open space, Monterey County offers plenty of places to pitch a tent or park a recreational vehicle.
 Some of these campgrounds and RV parks offer shower facilities, hook-ups and barbecues.
 Others are primitive, with nothing more than a few signs here and there.
-Check out this list of the Top 10 Campsites spread throughout Big Sur and Monterey.
+Check out this list of the Top 10 Campsites spread throughout Big Sur and Monterey. *Note: Due to the Dolan Fire, areas of Southern Big Sur are currently closed, but Northern Big Sur remains open.

 10. Want S'more?